 6. Laboratory analyses of picric acid

-Importance of laboratory analysis
+Importance of laboratory analyses

 Common analysis methods